sashite/open-standards.md/docs/Portable-Chess-Notation.md

 <div class="sub-title">Several scenarios</div>

-#### Drop <small>a Shogi Rook to square 2</small>
+#### Drop

 Captured actors can be truly _captured_, such as in Shogi.
 Thus, they are retained <q>in hand</q>, and can be brought back into play under the capturing player's control.
-On any turn, instead of moving an actor on the board, a player MAY take an actor that had been previously captured and place it, unpromoted side up, on any empty square, facing the opposing side.
+On any turn, instead of moving an actor on the board, a player MAY take an actor that had been previously captured and place it.
 The actor is then part of the forces controlled by that player.
 This is termed _dropping_ the actor, or just a _drop_.

 Given the following position: